 In your WordPress dashboard go to Pushpad → Settings.

-Select Pushpad Express and enter the Project ID and access token that you have obtained previously.
+Select Pushpad Express or Pushpad Pro and enter the Project ID and access token that you have obtained previously.

 Add the widget to sidebar